nicholasadamou/watson-chatbot/README.md

 - Client -> '/isLocal' to determine if running locally.
 - Client -> '/auth/login' Redirects to server for authentication.
-  - Passes PORT/PROTOCOL in use by client so redirect knows where to call back.
 - Server ->
-  - Reads, decodes, and verifies the JWT Token received from the authentication flow.
+  - Reads, decodes, and verifies the JWT Token received from the SSO authentication flow.
-  - Redirects client to $PROTOCOL://$HOST:\$PORT?login=false
-    - This state occurs if the decoded JWT Token has expired or is invalid.
-The system views the user as anonymous.
-  - Redirects client to $PROTOCOL://$HOST:\$PORT?login=true
-    - If there is the query parameter (checked in AuthGuard), Client -> '/api/user/info'
-      - If nothing returned, then login failed; otherwise, save information locally.
+  - If authentication was unsuccessful, then login failed; otherwise, server sends back the user details and client saves the information locally.
     - Client -> '/api/\*\*'
       - Check for 'Chat-Session-ID' response header
         - If Client unauth, Chat-Session-ID = undefined